bcmichael/RNMR-Docs/docs/command/full_command.md

 After `RDWRT` has executed the file position will be have moved such that calling `RDWRT` will read the next line.
 To return to the beginning of the file use `RWDRD`.
+## REMGBL
+Remove global arguments

+Category: Arguments

+Format : `REMGBL` first last

+Defaults: temp <first>

+Description:
+`REMGBL` removes all global variables that alphabetically fall between first and last inclusive.
+If first is not specified RNMR will prompt for it with a default of temp.
+If last is not specified RNMR will not prompt for it and will remove only an argument whose name exactly matches first.
 ## RGPIB
 Read string from GPIB device